cloudspinx/terraform-libvirt-kvm-modules/README.md

 ## Libvirt domains module

 The root of this repository is the domain creation module.
+The module provides an automated way to deploy virtual machines (VMs) using Libvirt.
+It includes configurable options for storage, networking, cloud-init, and other VM settings.

+### Other dependent resources

 This module relies on the following extra terraform resources: